Vineett306/AI-Engineer-Day-/README.md

 ## 👥 Team

-Built by [Your Name] for OpenAI Hackathon 2026
+Built by Vineet Lal for OpenAI Hackathon 2026

 **Track**: Agentic Software Engineering with Codex **Focus**: Solving the "repo onboarding" pain point for developers